-- Decree No. 35616-H of December 2, 2009, issued by the Ministry of Finance, established that public companies are to adopt International Financial Reporting Standards (IFRS) as of January 01, 2014.
-The Ministry of Finance thereafter established, by means of Decree No. 39665-H of March 08, 2016, that institutions that do not have accounting procedures based on the IFRS in place, are to take measures in order to prepare, approve and adapt their information systems to be able to apply the IFRS as of January 01, 2017.
-Notwithstanding the aforementioned, on August 3, 2016, and according to document DM-1559-2016, the Ministry of Finance notified ICE about the issuance of a guideline authorizing National Accounting to establish guidelines for entities that have not been able to complete their accounting treatments, so they can do so by undertaking to execute a plan of action, provided that any such plans have been executed by 2022. - In addition, by means of notice DCN-1609-2016, dated November 15, 2016, the General Directorate of National Accounting of the Ministry of Finance authorized ICE to issue its first IFRS compliant financial statements on the year ending on December 31, 2023. - On the other hand, the Ministry of Finance, through Executive Order No. 41039-H, dated February 1, 2018, published in the official newspaper, "La Gaceta", N°92 on May 2018, established a new term to bridge the existing IFRS gaps in the Costa Rican public sector.
-This order states that institutions that have gaps between their current accounting practices and the ones required by international standards must implement such rules by January 01, 2020. - Simultaneously to the definition of the term established in Order No. 41039-H to complete the implementation of the international reporting standards, the Attorney General's Office, by means of Order PGR-C-095-2018, dated May 9, 2018, issued a binding opinion as a response to an inquiry that was made by ICE in relation to the retroactive effect of these standards.
-This order established that, if any ongoing agreements that had been executed under other then-valid rules exist, such conditions cannot be adversely or negatively modified by Grupo ICE as a result of implementing the IFRS. - Therefore, lease agreements, BOT (Build, Operate and Transfer) agreements, and trusts existing as of the issuance of this consolidated financial statements shall continue in accordance with current accounting standards as of the signing of such agreements and until their termination.
-New agreements related to these topics, entered into as of January 1, 2020, are to be registered in compliance with the IFRS.
+- Likewise, regarding laws applicable to the IFRS implementation transition process, the GDNA, by means of Order DCN-0354-2017 of February 27, 2017, stated that ICE's accounting policies manual will govern the accounting of ICE until the application of the IFRS is completed.
+ICE must notify the completion of such process and the changes made to its accounting manual to that Directorate. - On the other hand, the Ministry of Finance, through Executive Order No. 41039-MH, dated February 1, 2018, published in La Gaceta N°92 on May 2018, established a new term to bridge the existing IFRS gaps in the Costa Rican public sector.
+This order states that institutions that have gaps between their current accounting practices and the ones required by international standards must implement such rules by January 01, 2020. - Simultaneously to the definition of the term established in Order No. 41039-MH to complete the implementation of the international reporting standards, the Attorney General's Office, by means of Order PGR-C-095-2018, dated May 9, 2018, issued a binding opinion as a response to an inquiry that was made by ICE in relation to the retroactive effect of these standards.
+This order established that, if any ongoing agreements that had been executed under other then-valid rules exist, such conditions cannot be adversely or negatively modified by Grupo ICE as a result of implementing the IFRS.